 Q.8.
 In what ways has competition affected workers, Indian exporters and foreign MNC in the garment industry?

 Ans.
-Globalisation and rising competition have changed the lives of workers.
+Globalization and rising competition have changed the lives of workers.
 Now employers generally employ workers on a temporary basis with long working hours and at very low wages.

 To get large orders from MNCs, Indian exporters try hard to cut the cost of production.
 As the cost of raw material cannot be reduced, exporters try to cut the labour cost.
 These MNCs with worldwide networks get quality goods at cheapest rates and get maximum profit.

 Q.9.
 Why do developed countries want developing countries to liberalise their trade and investment?
 What do you think should the developing countries demand in return?